camunda/camunda-docs-manual/content/user-guide/security.md

 ### Web Server (applicable when using REST API or Web Applications)

 When deploying the REST API or the Camunda web applications, Camunda is integrated with a third party web server.
 The documentation section on [supported environments]({{< relref "introduction/supported-environments.md" >}}) provides a list of supported web servers / application servers.
+It is strongly recommended to consider applying the following configurations.

 #### Enabling SSL / HTTPS

-It is strongly recommended to configure SSL / HTTPS when deploying the Camunda REST APIs or web applications.
+Configure SSL / HTTPS when deploying the Camunda REST APIs or web applications.
 This can be achieved by configuring HTTPS either on the web server itself or through a reverse proxy.
+Consider disable HTTP and configure HTTPS only for your web applications.
 Please consult the manual of your web server or reverse proxy for details.

 #### Session timeout